walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 minecraft username.
 Congratulations - You've just written your very first Minecraft Mod!
-With ScriptCraft installed, writing Minecraft Mods is as simple as writing a new javascript function and saving it in a file in the js-plugins directory.
+With ScriptCraft installed, writing Minecraft Mods is as simple as writing a new javascript function and saving it in a file in the craftbukkit/scriptcraft/plugins directory.
 This function will now be avaible every time you launch minecraft.
+This is a deliberately trivial minecraft mod but the principles are the same when creating more complex mods.

+The `exports` variable is a special variable you can use in your mod to provide functions, objects and variables for others to use.
+If you want to provide something for other programmers to use, you should "export" it using the special `exports` variable.
+The syntax is straightforward and you can use the same `exports` variable to export one or more functions, objects or variables.
+For example...

+#### thrower.js

+    exports.egg = function(){
+        self.throwEgg();
+    }
+    exports.snowball = function(){
+        self.throwSnowball();
+    }

+... is a plugin which provides 2 javascript functions called `egg()` and `snowball()` which can be invoked from the in-game prompt like this `/js egg()` or `/js snowball()`.

 ### Parameters
 If you want to change the `greet()` function so that it displays a